aoifemcoleman/Hangman/README.md

 Beneath the blank letter spaces, is a virtual keyboard.
 The virtual keyboard contains 26 letter keys, which players can click through as they make guesses to complete the hidden word.

 When a letter button has been clicked, the button cannot be reclicked, and changes colour to make it obvious to the player that the letter has already been guessed.
 This applies whether a letter was guessed correctly or incorrectly.
 These features are handled with an "on-click" attribute on each button within the index.html file, which executes the function letterClick() in the script.js file.
-This function changes the button's colour, disables the button and pushes the clicked letters into a usedLetters array, as well as updating the image and incorrect guesses counter.
+This function changes the button's colour, disables the button and pushes the clicked letters into a usedLetters array, as well as updating the image and incorrect guesses tally.

 ![Screenshot of virtual keyboard, with greyed out used letters](assets/images/vritual-keyboard.webp)